seanhess/wizardwar/README.md

 * https://www.parse.com/docs/push_guide#top/iOS
 * https://www.parse.com/apps/wizard-war/push_notifications

-[ ] Lobby: get local lobby working
-    [ ] Local Lobby: initial indicator of how many people are in it.
-    [ ] Local Lobby: chat
-    [ ] Local Lobby: show ALL the people under the indicator.
-    [ ] Local Lobby: issue a challenge

-[ ] Ready screen so you can see who you are
 [ ] Fix wind blast
 [ ] Add random "fail" spells (with two elements) any 2 elements triggers a random fail spell [ ] Add feedback!